Sriti-Sancharika-prof/12bit-asynchronous-sar-adc-45nm/README.md

 - Designed the TSPC D flip-flop used in the SAR logic
 - Designed and analyzed the internal clock-generation circuitry
 - Designed and implemented the output register
-- Performed block-level simulations and analysis of the circuits developed as part of my contribution
+- Performed block-level simulations and analysis of the circuits developed
-- Refined and debugged the integrated SAR ADC through iterative simulation, making circuit and timing adjustments to resolve integration issues and achieve the expected operation
+- Refined and debugged the integrated SAR ADC through iterative simulation, making circuit and timing adjustments to investigate and resolve integration issues
 - Performed system-level testing and analysis of the integrated design
 - Investigated timing, synchronization, leakage, parasitic, and dynamic logic effects during integration